lightning/bolts/02-peer-protocol.md

 No funds are at risk when that happens, but the channel must be force-closed as the closing transaction will likely never reach miners.

+`OP_RETURN` is only standard if followed by PUSH opcodes, and the total script is 83 bytes or less.
+We are slightly stricter, to only allow a single PUSH, but there are two forms in script: one which pushes up to 75 bytes, and a longer one (OP_PUSHDATA1) which is needed for 76-80 bytes.

 ### Closing Negotiation: `closing_complete` and `closing_sig`

 Once shutdown is complete, the channel is empty of HTLCs, there are no commitments